At a glance

 - Despite the importance of valuation services, many customers choose not to undertake them, often due to perceived high costs

-- We explore how valuations can add value to businesses and how Zurich can offer help by recommending trusted suppliers
+- We explore common mistakes made and how valuations can add value to businesses

 Without being aware of it, a large number of UK businesses are gambling with their ability to bounce back after a major loss, by chronically underinsuring themselves.